nshokri/Vector-Addition-Illustrator/README.md

 If you plan to run this app, please make sure to have an updated version of Python and Pygame installed.

 # Controls
+Click 2 spots on the window to create 1 vector.
 Press 'c' to remove all added vectors and press '1' to sum up all vectors and display the sum.